django-money/django-money/README.rst

 Model usage
 -----------

-Use as normal model fields
+Use as normal model fields:

 .. code:: python